 The calculation of the Company's tax liabilities involves dealing with uncertainties in the application of complex tax regulations in several different state tax jurisdictions.
 The Company is periodically reviewed by tax authorities regarding the amount of taxes due.
 These reviews include inquiries regarding the timing and amount of deductions and the allocation of income among various tax jurisdictions.
-At the beginning of fiscal 2007, the Company adopted Financial Accounting Standards Board Accounting Standards Codification ("ASC") Topic 740 (originally issued as Financial Accounting Standards Board Interpretation ("FIN") No. 48, Accounting for Uncertainty in Income Taxes) and records estimated reserves for exposures associated with positions that it takes on its income tax returns in accordance with that standard.
-The adoption of that standard did not have a material impact on the Company's financial statements.
+In accordance with ASC Topic 740, Income Taxes, the Company records estimated reserves for exposures associated with positions that it takes on its income tax returns in accordance with that standard.

-Other Taxes
+Excise Taxes

 The Company is responsible for compliance with the Alcohol and Tobacco Tax and Trade Bureau of the U.S. Treasury Department (the "TTB") regulations which includes making timely and accurate excise tax payments.
 The Company is subject to periodic compliance audits by the TTB.
+Individual states also impose excise taxes on alcoholic beverages in varying amounts.
 The Company calculates its excise tax expense based upon units produced and on its understanding of the applicable excise tax laws.